gsekeres/hugo_site/README.md

 ## CV

-My CV is available [here](cv/gabe_sekeres_cv.pdf), and the TeX source is available [here](cv/gabe_sekeres_cv.tex).
+My CV is available as a [downloadable PDF](cv/gabe_sekeres_cv.pdf), and in [TeX Source](cv/gabe_sekeres_cv.tex).
 I stole and modified a template from [Zahra Thabet](https://zahrathabet.com/), to whom I am very grateful.
 I modified the template to compile correctly in [Texifier](https://www.texifier.com/) using [MacTeX](https://www.tug.org/mactex/) (TeX Live 2024 with kpathsea version 6.4.0).
 This involved downloading specific icons from [Font Awesome](https://fontawesome.com/) and converting them to png files -- a better coder can probably figure out how to get `fontawesome5` to work in Texifier, but I couldn't figure it out.

 ## Performance